2SUBDA/Breakouts/README_Week3.md

 What is your asessment of the sustainability journey?

 How do consumers make choices?
+Yesterday?
+Today?
+Tomorrow?

 What do we need to evaluate a sustainability journey?